eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 size(flags) = (192, 43236)
 Number of observations with no flag: 5948489
 ```
-We can see that `beam_numbers` only have 1 dimension but `sigma0` and `flags` has two.
-This is because there is only one beam number per data record but each data record have a line with 192 observations across the swath.
+We can see that `beam_numbers` only have 1 dimension but `sigma0` and `flags` have two.
+This is because there is only one beam number per data record but each data record contain a line with 192 observations across the swath.
 Printing the quantiles for each beam.
 ```julia
 for i in 1:6 # same as `i in sort(unique(beam_numbers))`